sams96/sams96.github.io/content/post/china-trip-2025/index.md

-light roast which made me very happy – my top recommendation is *agua café*.[^4] I found walking around Chengdu, particularly in the area near where we stayed, around the *牛&zwj;王&zwj;庙 Niuwangmiao* metro station, I was constantly seeing nice looking coffee shops, restaurants, and bars that I wanted to visit.
+light roast which made me very happy – my top recommendation is *agua café*.[^4] I found walking around Chengdu, particularly in the area near where we stayed, around the *牛&zwj;王&zwj;庙 Niuwangmiao* metro station, I was constantly seeing nice looking restaurants, coffee shops, and bars that I wanted to visit.
 I have the same experience every time we visit Paris.

 [^4]: [https://www.instagram.com/cafe.agua](https://www.instagram.com/cafe.agua)

 Getting around Chengdu is easy.
-The street layout feels like it was built with the *superblocks* idea in mind.
+The street layout feels like it was built with the *superblocks*[^5] idea in mind.
 There's something of a grid of large roads, and inside the blocks created by this grid are a maze of smaller much quieter streets which are much more pleasant to walk on, if you can find a reasonable route through.
 Crossing these large roads is a frustrating experience.
 First you have to get across the slip lane with limited visibility around the corner and where no cars will stop for you, then you're waiting multiple minutes on the island with no shade and surrounded by people on scooters until you get to cross.
-Chengdu's metro is amazing, the coverage is very good, the platforms tend to be very close to ground level so it's quick to get to the trains, and it's very fast and frequent.
+On the other hand, Chengdu's metro is amazing, the coverage is very good, the platforms tend to be very close to ground level so it's quick to get to the trains, and it's very fast and frequent.

+[^5]: Superblocks are an urban planning concept, in which city blocks are
+	combined together, allowing traffic to flow around, but only cars heading to a destination within the superblock are allowed to drive in.
+The concept is usually associated with it's implementation in Barcelona.

-{{< photo img="24105"
-	caption="人民公园 People's Park, Chengdu" >}}
+{{< photo img="24105" caption="人民公园 People's Park, Chengdu" >}}

 ## The Train